Caipora: Etymology

-Alternative etymologies are that Caiporo may descend from cai-pora meaning "one who carries fire" or "one who burns"; or possibly from caí-pora "one who is shy" or "one who runs away", according to the gloss by Teodoro Fernandes Sampaio (1928).
+Alternative etymologies are that Caiporo may descend from cai-pora meaning "one who carries fire" or "one who burns"; or possibly from caí-pora "one who is shy" or "one who runs away" according to the gloss by Teodoro Fernandes Sampaio (1928).

 Figurative use

-The term Caipora is figuratively applied to persons whose presence or intervention is considered to be of bad influence, and sometimes also applied to persons who is going through tough times, with bad luck and unhappiness.
+The term Caipora is figuratively applied to persons whose presence or intervention is considered to be of bad influence and sometimes also applied to persons who are going through tough times, with bad luck and unhappiness.
 Note that according to the natives, the Caapora is so powerful that the Indian who has encountered it becomes unsuccessful at every step, that is to say, a hunter or fisherman who encountered it could be afflicted with ill-lucked caipórismo for the rest of his life.
 (Note: Some Brazilian writers, which include Machado de Assis and Aluísio de Azevedo also used the words "Caipora" and "Caiporism" to identify a state of misfortune.)

 The word "Caipora" has also been used to describe the slaves who had escaped into the forests.

 Description

-The lore specifically about the Caapora/Caipora are not attested by the Jesuits, and cannot be classed as a piece of native Tupi-Guarani myth known from the missionary era, unless the aforementioned identity with the Kaagere/Anhanga can be ascertained, but Casudo considers the original ancestry of the Caapora to be obscure.
+The lore specifically about the Caapora/Caipora is not attested by the Jesuits and cannot be classed as a piece of native Tupi-Guarani myth known from the missionary era, unless the aforementioned identity with the Kaagere/Anhanga can be ascertained, but Casudo considers the original ancestry of the Caapora to be obscure.

-Nevertheless, the lore is ubiquitous all over Brazil, said to inhabit not only the Amazon rainforest but "the hills of Rio Grande do Sul or the fields of Santa Catarina and Minas Gerais" in the south.
+Nevertheless, the lore is ubiquitous all over Brazil, and they are said to inhabit not only the Amazon rainforest but also "the hills of Rio Grande do Sul or the fields of Santa Catarina and Minas Gerais" in the south.